 Barbara Buus began working for Member Runner in November 2011 at the Southern California office.
 Barbara helps constituents resolve both individual and business tax problems.

 Previously, Barbara worked for the Automobile Club of Southern California for 38 years.
 She filled a variety of positions involving research and administrative duties relating to customer's requests.
 She has also assisted in several of campaigns over the years, ranging from local mayor and judge campaigns, to state assembly and state senate campaigns.

-Born in Whittier, California, Barbara now resides in Lancaster with her husband of 35 years, Douglas.
-They have two adult children, Adam and Trena, and son-in-law, Waseem.
+Born in Whittier, California, Barbara now resides in Lancaster with her husband of 37 years, Douglas.
+They have two adult children, Adam and Trena, son-in-law, Waseem and grandson Myles.
 Barbara was chosen as a 2014 Honorary Commander at Edwards Air Force Base for the 445th Flight Test Operations.
 Outside of the office, Barbara leads a women's Bible study and enjoys quilting.

 As Communications Director, David Duran serves as a media liaison for Member Runner and manages his communications to taxpayers.

 David's professional career began when he was selected to the prestigious California Senate Fellows program.
 During his Fellowship he served in the office of Senator Bill Morrow.